Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Proposed Methods

-In summary, CLA selectively emphasizes spatially consistent high-frequency responses, aiding self-attention with RIB to focus on larger and broader patterns.
+In summary, CLA selectively emphasizes spatially consistent high-frequency responses, aiding self-attention with RIB to focus on broader and structural patterns.
 Moreover, compared to the output projection of standard self-attention~($Y=\mathbf{O}\mathbf{W}_{o}$), where $\mathbf{W}_{o}$ denotes output projection weight matrix, CLA provides additional non-linearity before output projection~($Y=(\mathbf{O}\odot\mathbf{G})\mathbf{W}_{o}$), further enhancing the representational capability of Transformers~\cite{GatedAttn}.